Auvsexvc/ExchangeRatesDownloader/README.md

 An application that downloads current exchange rates from the http://api.nbp.pl/ website.
 Downloaded exchange rates should be displayed on the website and saved to the database.

-ASP.NET MVC using .Net 6 Core with Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Relational, Microsoft.EntityFrameworkCore.SqlServer, Microsoft.EntityFrameworkCore.Tools, Newtonsoft.Json, NLog.Web.AspNetCore
+ASP.NET MVC using .Net 6 Core with Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Relational, Microsoft.EntityFrameworkCore.SqlServer, Microsoft.EntityFrameworkCore.Tools, Newtonsoft.Json, NLog.Web.AspNetCore, Microsoft.EntityFrameworkCore.InMemory, Microsoft.NET.Test.Sdk, NUnit, NUnit3TestAdapter, NUnit.Analyzers, coverlet.collector